-But how do you choose a bathroom vanity for your Ottawa bathroom renovation that not only looks good but checks everything off your list of needs?
+But how do you choose a bathroom vanity for your Ottawa bathroom renovation that not only looks good but also checks off everything on your list of needs?
 Do you follow the top bathroom trends or strike out on your own?
 We can help you find the bathroom vanity that will make your bathroom your new favourite place in the house.

 The Steps to Choosing a Bathroom Vanity